Migrating to an External Database

 2. Shut the TeamCity server down.

-3. Create a backup copy of the <TeamCity data directory> used by the server
+3. TeamCity Data Backup of the <TeamCity data directory> used by the server

-4. If the database driver is not bundled with TeamCity (refer the database properties table below, and place the appropriate driver into the TeamCity WEB-INF/lib directory.
+4. If the database driver is not bundled with TeamCity (refer the databases_properties_table below, and place the appropriate driver into the TeamCity WEB-INF/lib directory.
 The following instructions refer to the driver as <DRIVER_JAR_NAME>.

 5. Edit the <TeamCity home>/bin/dbMigration.properties file, entering correct values for the source and target database.
 Ensure all the properties are supplied and only the necessary lines are uncommented (single-line comments are designated by # character)